Precision Sound Reproducers

 that was not

 present in the signal.
-In musical signals sudden changes happen all the
+In actual musical signals sudden changes happen

-significant amounts of this spurious sound, masking real information
+significant amounts of this spurious sound, (resonances) masking real

 and causing listening fatigue.
-This is often felt as ‘aggressive’.
+This is then felt as ‘aggressive’.
 It

 and sound stage.
 It is a prominent problem in traditional